Welcome to the Muslim Traveler’s Guide to the World!

 Being Muslims, we all need to travel for many reasons—sometimes for special pilgrimages like Hajj and Umrah, sometimes for business and trade, sometimes to meet our relatives, and sometimes simply to explore the wonders of this world.
 It has always been challenging for Muslim travelers to find ideal halal travel experiences and avoid negative experiences during their journeys.
 That’s where The Muslim Traveler blog comes in, and that’s where we strive to play a meaningful role by defining the true essence of halal and Muslim travel.

-The Blogger | The Muslim Traveler
+The Blogger & The Team | The Muslim Traveler

 The Reason | The Muslim Traveler

-• Sharing positive stories of Islam and Muslims around the globe.
+- Sharing positive stories of Islam and Muslims around the globe.

-• Providing authentic travel guidance and helpful travel tips for Muslims.
+- Providing authentic travel guidance and helpful travel tips for Muslims.

-• Sharing our meaningful travel stories and explorations.
+- Sharing meaningful travel stories and explorations.

-• Spreading the message of peace and brotherhood among international communities (more on that later).
+- Spreading the message of peace and brotherhood among international communities (more on that later).

 The Goal | The Muslim Traveler